Blockchain Study Notes for developers

 Blockchain, by definition in the Satoshi (the person who invented blockchain) paper, is a solution to the double-spending problem using a peer-to-peer network.
 You could think of a blockchain as a single linked list of blocks, and each child block contains the hash information of its parent block.
-(The Satoshi paper: https://bitcoin.org/bitcoin.pdf)
+You “can’t” change the previous committed block as they are distributed to over 15k nodes.
+(The Satoshi paper: https://bitcoin.org/bitcoin.pdf).

-From a technological standpoint, blockchain is actually not that special, since cryptography, hashing, etc. are not that new of a technology.
+From a technological standpoint, blockchain is actually not that special, since cryptography, hashing, etc. are not new.
 Those theories have been invented for years.
 However, the Satoshi paper is not only about technology, but also about economics and how this peer-to-peer network could be put in practical usage.
-This makes blockchain a very special technology because it is probably the first time ever that people use a decentralized system to create such a large impact.
+This makes blockchain a very special technology trend because it is probably the first time ever that people use a decentralized system to create such a large economical impact (about 1–2 trillion dollars).
 Although blockchain is most well-known for its application in cryptocurrency, it could be used in many fields, not just limited to cryptocurrency.

 Hashing is method that uses a special function called the Hash function to map a value with a particular key for faster access of elements.
 Also, it is an irreversible conversion of an input source.
 For example, hashing is use when creating a hash table: you have a list of integers [11, 12, 13, 14, 15], the hash function is H(x) = [x % 10].
 Here [x % 10] represents which position x will be placed in the hash table (You can think of the hash table as an array for simplicity).
 After applying the hash function to all integers in the input list, we are able to find a unique position for every single element in the input list.
 An simple example of how hash is used in hash table data structure is here: https://www.geeksforgeeks.org/hashing-data-structure/